Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 From point 2 Picasso’s studio, 11 Boulevard de Clichy retrace your steps the 50 or so metres to Place Pigalle.

-With your back to the fountain you will now see our two next points of interest: points 3 and 4 which lie on the southern side of the square.
+With your back to the fountain you will now see our two next points of interest: points 3, 7 Pl.
+Pigalle and point 4, 9 Pl.
+Pigalle.
+Both of these addresses lie on the southern side of the square.

-The building to the left, (now a bank), with the blue facade and the building facing it on the opposite side of Rue Frochot, which is now an organic food supermarket, were two of the most famous artistic cafés in Montmartre.
+The building to the left with the blue facade—now a bank—is point 3.
+The building facing it, on the opposite side of Rue Frochot— now an organic food supermarket—is point 4.
+These were the sites of the two most famous artistic cafés in Montmartre.

 The blue bank building to the left was the Rat Mort (Dead Rat) café and the health supermarket to the right is on the site of the Nouvelle Athènes (New Athens) café.

-A bohemian set of artists, writers, journalists and political idealists as well as models waiting for painters were the customers in the Rat Mort; its competitor on the opposite side of the street counted Degas and Manet and many other artists as regulars.
+A bohemian set of artists, writers, journalists, political idealists and painter’s models were the customers in the Rat Mort whilst its competitor the Nouvelle Athènes on the opposite side of the street counted two of the greatest painters of the period—Degas and Manet—as regulars.

 Now carefully cross over Place Pigalle and make for the health food shop/Nouvelle Athènes café site.
 To the right of this building is the Rue Jean-Baptiste Pigalle.
 Go down this street about 20 metres.